Skip to content

 And the apostles said to the Lord, “Increase our faith.”
 [Luke 17:5]

 Why ask for this?
 Does it really matter if faith is increased?
 What does it mean for faith to be increased?
-Why should it matter that faith be increased?

 It could be because of statements Jesus makes like this: